carbonblack/cbc-binary-toolkit/README.md

 ERROR:  pyXX: InterpreterNotFound: pythonX.X

 ```
-but will continue running against the versions that are installed.
+It will continue running against the versions that are installed.

 If there are any changes, you need to recreate the virtualenv that tox built.
 Just run `tox --recreate -e <the environment you want to run>` or `tox --recreate` for all environments.